 J.D., with distinction, University of Nebraska, 1993; B.S., Eastern Montana College, 1979

-Kirk is a shareholder with the firm.
-He concentrates his practice on preventative employment practices, labor contract administration and negotiation, arbitration, agency proceedings, and employment litigation.
+Kirk concentrates his practice on preventative employment practices, labor contract administration and negotiation, arbitration, agency proceedings, and employment litigation.

 Prior to joining the firm, he was the Director of Operations Services for the Nebraska Division of Burlington Northern Railroad Company where he was in charge of Labor Relations, Personnel, and Manpower Planning.
 Previously, Kirk held a variety of operating and staff positions throughout the Burlington Northern system.

 B.A., Willamette University, 1998; J.D., Willamette University, 2001